laurent-martin/aspera-api-examples/README.md

   SDKs include **libraries** to be used in applications to transfer files

-  - **Aspera Transfer Daemon SDK**: (gRPC with multi language) transfer files in an application
+  - **Aspera Transfer Daemon SDK**: (gRPC with multi-language) transfer files in an application
-  - web SDKs:
+  - The 3 existing web SDKs are replaced with a single one: **Aspera web SDK**
     - **Aspera Connect SDK**: (web js) transfer files in a web browser
     - **Aspera HTTP Gateway SDK**: (web js) transfer files in a web browser using HTTPS
     - **Aspera for Desktop SDK**: (web js) transfer files in a web browser